-ISA99 Committee on Industrial Automation and Control Systems Security
+ISA99: Developing the ISA/IEC 62443 Series of Standards on Industrial Automation and Control Systems (IACS)

 Welcome to the ISA99 Committee Wiki!

-There is also information about the composition and status of the various committee work groups, as well as a page devoted to the topic of committee participation (including instructions on how to join the committee).
+Information is available about the composition and status of the various committee work groups, as well as a page devoted to the topic of committee participation (including instructions on how to join the committee).

-The Committee's focus is to improve the confidentiality, integrity, and availability of components or systems used for industrial automation and control and provide criteria for procuring and implementing secure control systems.
-Compliance with the Committee's guidance will improve system electronic security, and will help identify vulnerabilities and address them, thereby reducing the risk of compromising confidential information or causing degradation or failure of the equipment or process under control.
+ISA99's focus is the improve the confidentiality, integrity, and availability of components or systems used for industrial automation and control, and provide criteria for procuring and implementing secure control systems.
+Compliance with ISA99's guidance is intended to improve system electronic security and help identify and address vulnerabilities, reducing the risk of compromising confidential information or causing degradation or failure of the equipment of process under control.

 All work and activities of the ISA99 committee are governed by the general procedures and rules established by the ISA Standards and Practices board.
 More information is available on the ISA web site.
 In addition the committee has defined more specific and detailed governance processes and procedures that assist in guiding committee activities.

 In the case of a large collection of related standards and reports such as those that form the ISA99 work plan it is critical that there be consistency across the various documents with respect to terminology and the concepts or elements that form the basis for the positions taken in the standards.